BoidCMS/boidcms.github.io/developer/theme-basics.md

 {
     "pure": {
         "name": "Pure",
-        "description": "To change the appearance of your site using pure css."
+        "description": "To change the appearance of your site with pure style."
     }
 }
 ```